replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-nfs.md

 1. From the admin console, select the **Snapshots** > **Settings and Schedule**.

+1. Click **Add a new storage destination**.

-  A dialog opens and shows instructions for setting up Velero with different providers.
+  The Add a new destination dialog opens and shows instructions for setting up Velero with different providers.

-1. Click **NFS**as the storage provider.
+1. Click **NFS** as the storage provider.

   ![Snapshot Provider NFS](/images/snapshot-provider-nfs.png)

-  A configuration dialog opens.
+  The Configure NFS dialog opens.

 1. Enter the NFS server hostname or IP Address, and the path that is exported by the NFS server.
 Click **Configure**.

   ![Snapshot Provider NFS Fields](/images/snapshot-provider-nfs-fields.png)

-  This step might take a few minutes, so please be patient.
-When the configuration is successful, a different dialog opens with a CLI command that will print out instructions on how to set up Velero with the deployed NFS configuration/components.
+  This step can take a few minutes.
+When the configuration is successful, the Next Steps dialog opens with a CLI command that will print out instructions on how to set up Velero with the deployed NFS configuration/components.

   ![Snapshot Provider File System Next Steps](/images/snapshot-provider-fs-next-steps.png)